 – WooCommerce is updated regularly when it comes to cybersecurity.
 Woocommerce is thoroughly integrated with e-wallets and secure gateways, such as Paypal, Stripe, Payza or WePay.

-– Certain extensions of WooCommerce require a monthly subscription.
+– Certain extensions/plugins of WooCommerce require a monthly subscription.

 – Adding extra extensions and plugins will affect the overall performance.